 Erasmus+ is the European Union’s programme for education, training, youth, and sport.
 It serves a diverse range of participants from both formal and informal education sectors, offering opportunities to enhance personal and professional development through high-quality, inclusive education and training.

 For over 30 years, students and staff have been moving between European universities thanks to the Erasmus programme.
 Since 2015, Erasmus+ has expanded its reach, enabling short-term mobility between EU Member States and other regions worldwide, including the Western Balkans.
-Between 2015 and 2020, the Erasmus+ International Credit Mobility (ICM) programme supported 2,372 bilateral projects, facilitating mobility for over 48,000 students, researchers, training, cultural exchange, sport activities, education and employees between the EU and the Western Balkans.
+Between 2015 and 2020, the Erasmus+ International Credit Mobility (ICM) programme supported 2,372 projects for bilateral partnerships that organise mobility for over 48,000 students, researchers and staff.

 The participation of the Western Balkans in Erasmus+ has grown significantly over time.
 North Macedonia and Serbia gained association status early on, allowing them to fully participate in the programme.
 As the status of association can change, it is always worth checking the latest information.
 While 2015 marked a significant expansion of Erasmus+ in the region, cooperation and exchange programmes had already existed under previous EU education and youth initiatives.
-For the first two years Serbia had the highest participation rate (43%), followed by Bosnia and Herzegovina (22%), Albania (18%), Kosovo* (10%), and Montenegro (7%).
+For the first two years (2015-2017) almost half of these exchanges involved students from Serbia (43%), followed by students from Bosnia (22 %), students from Albania (18 %), students from Kosovo (10 %) and students from Montenegro (7%).

 Erasmus+ offers the Western Balkans several key opportunities: